TriplyDB/Documentation/docs/triply-client-js/index.md

 This only works if the used API token gives write access to the user account.

-Argument `metadata` is a JSON object that specifies the dataset metadata.
+Argument `metadata` is a JSON object that specifies the dataset's metadata.
 It has the following keys:

 <dl>